raulshma/manlab/INSTALLATION.md

 - Task Scheduler → Task Scheduler Library → **ManLab Agent**
 - Logs: `C:\ProgramData\ManLab\Agent\agent.log`

+Uninstall / cleanup (removes Scheduled Task and deletes install directory):

+- `./install.ps1 -Uninstall`

 ## SSH onboarding transport (server-side)

 For the **zero-config bootstrap via SSH**, the server uses an **embedded SSH library** (`Renci.SshNet`, a.k.a.
 SSH.NET) in `src/ManLab.Server/Services/Ssh/SshProvisioningService.cs`.

+The same SSH provisioning flow can also run the installer scripts in **uninstall mode** to remove and clean up the agent from a connected target.

 Why this approach (vs spawning `ssh`/`scp` binaries):